MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer-release-notes.md

 ### Option to sign in to different accounts

-When you install OneLake file explorer you can now choose which account to sign-in with.
+When you install OneLake file explorer, you can now choose which account to sign-in with.
 If you want to change the account later, you can right click the OneLake icon in the Windows notification area, choose “Account” and click “Sign Out”.
-Signing out will close OneLake file explorer.
-To sign in with another account, open OneLake file explorer again by searching for "OneLake" using Windows search (Windows + S) and select the OneLake application..
-Previously, when you started OneLake file explorer, it automatically used the AAD identity currently logged into Windows to sync Fabric workspaces and items.
+Signing out closes OneLake file explorer.
+To sign in with another account, open OneLake file explorer again by searching for "OneLake" using Windows search (Windows + S) and select the OneLake application.
+Previously, when you started OneLake file explorer, it automatically used the Microsoft Azure Active Directory identity currently logged into Windows to sync Fabric workspaces and items.

 ### Fix known issue during folder moves from outside of OneLake to OneLake

-Now when you move a folder (cut and paste or drag and drop) from a location outside of OneLake to OneLake, the contents will sync to OneLake successfully.
+Now when you move a folder (cut and paste or drag and drop) from a location outside of OneLake to OneLake, the contents sync to OneLake successfully.
 Previously, you had to trigger a sync by either opening the files and saving them or moving them back out of OneLake and then copying and pasting (versus moving).

 ## Support lifecycle